maxhougas/arma1button/README.md

 - ArmA binaries can be updated by invoking updatearma.sh.

 ## Mods
-- The modlist and missionlist files are both of the following format
+- The listmods and listmissions files are both of the following format
 ```
 [IDNUMBER]=[ARBITRARYNAME]
 ```